hn/hx711/README.md

 -105186
 ```

-It's perfectly fine to have a negative numbers here (`-105186` in this case).
+It's perfectly fine to have negative numbers here (`-105186` in this case).

 ### Second run (calibration)